Skip to main content

 )

-We can now ask user queries to our original RAG app (rag
+We can now ask user queries to our original RAG app (rag), as well as another version of this RAG app enhanced with Cleanlab (rag_with_codex).

 Example 1

-Let’s ask a question to our original RAG app (before Codex was integrated).
+Let’s ask a question to our original RAG app (before Cleanlab was integrated).

 user_question = "Can I return my simple water bottle?"